andresgongora/dotfiles-manager/README.md

 ```

 ### --unison
-`unison` needs to be installed in both machines (i.e. local and remote),
+`unison` needs to be installed in both machines (i.e. local and remote) and
-but it is bidirectional.
+is bidirectional.
 After the first sync, any change you mande on the
 remote machine will be synced back to your local copy.

 ```sh